MasterPancho/embedded-media-centre-system/README.md

 # Embedded Media Centre

-A bare-metal multimedia system for the **NXP LPC1768** (ARM Cortex-M3) microcontroller.
-Built entirely without an RTOS, it runs a joystick-driven interface with four independent modes: a photo gallery, a USB audio player, a snake game, and a pong game — all displayed on an SPI-driven GLCD.
+A bare-metal embedded multimedia system built on the **NXP LPC1768 ARM Cortex-M3** microcontroller using the **Keil MCB1700** evaluation board.
+The project integrates graphical rendering, USB audio streaming, real-time joystick interaction, and embedded game logic into a compact multimedia application — all running without an operating system.

 ---